ehsanx/imputeSparse/README.md

 Analysis codes, saved results and figures associated with the following article

-**Can LOCF be a reasonable approach for addressing sparse measurement issues?
-An illustration from per-protocol analysis in pragmatic trials**
+**Considerations for choosing an imputation method for addressing sparse measurement issues dictated by the study design - An illustration from per-protocol analysis in pragmatic trials**

-by Mohammad Ehsanul Karim and Md.
-Belal Hossain

 ## Simulation scenarios